superdurszlak/superdurszlak.github.io/_posts/2024-10-27-sensors-and-gauges-observability-in-distributed-systems.md

 * Breaching Service Level Objectives, e.g. p99 latency on a certain endpoint.

 Similar measures can be taken by utilizing and processing logs, however this approach has several drawbacks:
-* Logs may require significant processing to provide insights readily available if a system is instrumented with metrics,
+* Logs often need substantial processing to yield insights easily accessible via metrics,
 * With logs being highly flexible and often containing a lot of freeform text, alert rules based on metrics computed from logs can be prone to inconsistency of logs and changes in log contents.

 Therefore, metrics are often the second stage of distributed system instrumentation efforts, improving system's observability in areas where logging proves insufficient or tedious.